-The matter has been referred to the committee for determination following receipt of relevant representations from 'other persons' namely local residents.
+The matter has been referred to the committee for determination following receipt of relevant representations from Richard Maidment Public Protection and from three local residents.
 Further detail about the representations received is shown at paragraph 4 below.

 2. THE APPLICATION AND PROPOSED OPERATING SCHEDULE